 Meet Snow, our newest addition.
-She’s?a few months old and a ball of spunk that we just adore.
+She’s a few months old and a ball of spunk that we just adore.
 She is such an active kitten and loves to play.
 She’s got a ton of toys but wand type toys are her favorite so I thought I’d make her a cat ribbon wand with some bells, another one of her favorites.
 It was super easy to make and I’ve shared a full step by step tutorial later in this post so that you can make one too.

-Now this cat ribbon?wand is absolutely one of Snow’s favorite toys and you’ll never believe how easy it is to make, with just a few supplies!
+Now this cat ribbon wand is absolutely one of Snow’s favorite toys and you’ll never believe how easy it is to make, with just a few supplies!

-, 5 different colors and/or types, each about 15-24 inches long.
+- Ribbon – 5 different colors and/or types, each about 15-24 inches long.

 - Baker’s twine